dealingwith/daniel-industries/_posts/2024-10-28-the-trouble-with-tools.md

 - Another random note but it might relate to #Project
 ```

 Per above, however, I manage projects in Notion.
 Projects in Notion are typically a database view or a specific database.
-Sometimes they are Notion pages which contain multitudes (text, more pages, databases).
+Sometimes they are Notion pages that contain multitudes (text, more pages, databases).
 I'll just include a link to the topmost Notion page on the Logseq page for that project.

 ```
 Project page